aspose-html/aspose-html-reference-tutorials/html/english/java/converting-epub-to-xps/convert-epub-to-xps-specify-xps-save-options/_index.md

 ---
-title: "Specifying Aspose HTML Save Options for EPUB to XPS Conversion"
+title: "How to Use Aspose HTML Save Options for EPUB to XPS"
 linktitle: Specifying XPS Save Options for EPUB to XPS
 second_title: Java HTML Processing with Aspose.HTML
-description: "Learn how to use Aspose.HTML for Java to specify XPS save options and convert EPUB to XPS efficiently."
+description: "Learn how to use Aspose.HTML for Java to specify XPS save options, convert EPUB to XPS, and handle licensing."
 weight: 12
 url: /java/converting-epub-to-xps/convert-epub-to-xps-specify-xps-save-options/
-date: 2026-01-09
+date: 2026-03-29
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Specifying Aspose HTML Save Options for EPUB to XPS
+# How to Use Aspose HTML Save Options for EPUB to XPS

-Converting an EPUB document to XPS can be a handy part of a publishing workflow, and **Aspose HTML Save Options** give you fine‑grained control over the output.
-In this tutorial we’ll walk through the exact steps needed to configure those save options with Aspose.HTML for Java and produce a high‑quality XPS file.
+In this guide we’ll show **how to use Aspose** HTML Save Options to convert an EPUB document to XPS with full control over page dimensions, background color, and licensing considerations.
+Whether you’re building a batch‑processing pipeline or a one‑off conversion tool, these steps will help you get reliable results quickly.

 ## Quick Answers
 - **What does Aspose HTML Save Options do?** It lets you customize page size, background color, and other rendering settings when saving to formats like XPS.